 6. Still keep those mitts on, and pour the liquid into a tempered glass jar.
 (It will keep for several months sealed and in the refrigerator)

 7. Your homemade bees wax sealant is now ready for use.
 (First, I did a sample strip on the left hand side to see how it was going to look.)
 Here is the table half sealed and half unsealed.
-It’s a beautiful, smooth and natural.
+(Why I then started on the right is beyond me. ha!)

-The sealant protects the wood from drying out and cracking.
-It is eco-friendly, allergen free and really simple to make.
-If you use this recipe please share tweaks to the recipe and/or photos of your final project.
+The sealant protect the wood from drying out and gives the maple surface a beautiful, smooth, and natural finish.
+It is eco-friendly, safe, and really simple to make.
+If you use this recipe please share photos of your final project.

 Thanks for reading.